Best Trap Exercises for a Sculpted Back

 • A sculpted back not only improves aesthetics but also supports better posture and overall strength.

-• Deadlifts are a compound exercise that engage the traps as stabilizers alongside other muscle groups like the glutes and hamstrings.
+• Deadlifts engage the traps as stabilizers alongside other muscle groups like the glutes and hamstrings.

 • Shrugs specifically target the upper traps and can be performed with equipment such as dumbbells or barbells.